horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 Bitcoin's price remains exceptionally volatile.
 Within nine months of its all-time high, the price had dropped back to $3,000.

-Even though Bitcoin has a 200 billion market cap, it's still common to see a daily price swing above five percent.
+Even though Bitcoin has a close to 200 billion market cap, it's still common to see a daily price swing above five percent.

 The market cap of Bitcoin would need to hit the trillions before hype, panic, and large transactions would no longer affect the price.

 Today, the perception of Bitcoin is very different from what it was 10 years ago.

 These days, nearly all mainstream financial channels regularly talk about Bitcoin.

-Wall Street and world leaders are all starting to take notice.
-It's no longer perceived as "fun money for geeks" but as a valuable financial asset.
+Wall Street and world leaders are all starting to take notice as well.

-The current Bitcoin price, as well as the current market capitalization, is an indication of the new reality.
+While the price reflects the market sentiment the technology around Bitcoin is being improved non-stop by engineers worldwide.

 ## 5. Why Bitcoin Growing